toadlyBroodle/spam-bot-3000/README.md

         - ignore tweets by marking them in dump file with "-" prefix
 	- script for new keyword, hashtag research by gleening scraped results
 	- script for filtering out irrelevant keywords, hashtags, screen names
+	- script for automating scraping, filtering, and spamming only most relevant results
 	- relatively graceful exception handling
 	- write all activity to log (log.txt)